 Sunday Pot Roast Sauce

-Featured in Simple Sauces That Make Meals Better.
+Category: Simple Sauces That Make Meals Better

 This comforting sauce features fall-apart tender roast beef and flavorful sausage meatballs in a creamy tomato base, poured over pasta.